-We are monitoring these projects and potential development sites on or near Wisconsin Avenue:
+We are monitoring major development projects and potential re-development sites on or near Wisconsin Avenue:

-- The Western Bus Garage in Friendship Heights;
+- The Western Bus Garage and other properties in Friendship Heights; and

-- The Post Office building in the 3900 block.
+- The Post Office building, also in the 3900 block of Wisconsin Avenue.

-We are pleased to see that the Cathedral Commons mixed-use development on the 3300 block, which we supported, is well underway and that the new Giant grocery store is open.
-With the Safeway on Davenport Street slated to close, this new grocery store will be even more of an asset to the community.
+We are pleased to see that the Cathedral Commons mixed-use development on the 3300 block, which we supported, is fully leased and that the new Giant grocery store is well supported.
+With the Safeway on Davenport Street closed, this new grocery store is even more of an asset to the community.

-We are also pleased to see that the Babe’s Billiards site at Brandywine St. is well into the construction of a mixed-use building, a project we also supported.
+We are also pleased to see that the former Babe’s Billiards site at Brandywine St. has a full slate of ground floor commercial and is fully leased on the residential side.

 We are monitoring these projects and potential development sites on Connecticut Avenue:

-- The Intelsat building at Van Ness St.
+- The Intelsat building on Connecticut Avenue at Van Ness St.

-- University of the District of Columbia Student Center at Van Ness.
+- Buildings associated with the University of the District of Columbia in the Van Ness neighborhood

 - Bike lanes